 Who is Joy Elan?

-Joy Elan is an award winning author and spoken word artist.
+Joy Elan is an award winning author and spoken word artist from Oakland and Berkeley, CA. She uses her writing to advocate for civil rights for Blacks/people of color, women, and people with disabilities.
+With her poetry and novels, she speaks about social issues that affect people from locally to globally.
 She won third place in Oakland's Got Talent in June 2014 for her spoken word piece, "I'm A Survivor."
 She won twice at the National Poetry Awards for Poetry Video of the Year (2015) and Poet of the Year (2016).
 Also, she won second place for Children's Nonfiction Book Cover in the 30th Annual The New York Book Show for Silence Is Not Always Golden: The Power of Spoken Words (2016).

 Joy Elan can be seen performing her poetry at various venues and events around the San Francisco Bay Area.
 Go to the Calendar of Performances